ecruhling/resource-layout-blocks/README.md

 ## Getting Started

-WordPress plugin; install and activate.
+WordPress plugin – install and activate.

 ### Prerequisites

 Requires PHP >= 7.0.
 Requires WordPress >= 5.9.

-### Installation

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

-The killer feature here is the 'Class Inspector' section added to the Block Control Toolbar.
-This dynamically lists all the various Bootstrap 5 utility classes added to the block during creation and editing.
-It provides a concise, quick way of telling exactly what classes are added throughout all breakpoints, including any custom classes added in the Advanced sidebar.
+One major feature in this plugin is the 'Class Inspector' area added to the Block Control Toolbar.
+This dynamically lists all the CSS classes added to the block during creation and editing.
+It provides a concise, quick way of telling exactly what classes are added throughout all breakpoints, including any custom CSS classes added in the Advanced sidebar.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Roadmap

-- [ ] Feature 1
-- [ ] Feature 2
-- [ ] Feature 3
-	- [ ] Nested Feature
+- [ ] Enable class editing from within the Class Inspector?

 See the [open issues](https://github.com/ecruhling/resource-layout-blocks/issues) for a full list of proposed features ( and known issues).

-<p align="right">(<a href="#top">back to top</a>)</p>

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>